 No one was injured….

-One moment of forgetfulness took away this person’s job, threatens her freedom, has no doubt caused no end of embarrassment for her, and has even turned an employer that was apparently neutral on guns into one imposing more official requirements for legal concealed-carriers.
+One moment of forgetfulness took away this person’s job, threatened her freedom, has no doubt caused no end of embarrassment for her, and has even turned an employer that was apparently neutral on guns into one that’s now imposing more official requirements for legal concealed-carriers.

-We all have to deal with enough crap these days — don’t make it harder on yourself.
+We all have enough to worry about — don’t make it harder on yourself.